arshupt/Flutter_Todo/README.md

 ## Working
 - Add('+') button to add tasks
 - Tap on the task to edit
-- Long press on the task to delete it
+- Tap on the delete icon to delete the task